They say you are what you eat. But you can also be a product of your native language.

 The report says the inability of Americans to stash their cash in a savings account could have something to do with the fact that they speak English, which is a “strong-future” language.

-This compares with “weak-future languages” such as Mandarin, German and Japan, all traditionally renowned to be sound savers.
+This compares with “weak-future languages” such as Mandarin, German, and Japanese, all traditionally renowned to be sound savers.

 Weak-future languages treat future and present identically.
 They rely instead on context.
 Such lack of linguistic distinction, Chen claims, might make tomorrow appear closer because it is spoken about in the same way as the present.